tddfellow/tddfellow.github.io/source/_posts/2016-08-30-getting-stuck-while-doing-tdd-part-1-example.markdown

 Usually "Getting Stuck" follows this pattern:

 - write some test and implement it via "simplest thing that might possibly work",
-- write another test and implement it again in non-general manner,
+- write another test and implement it again in a non-general manner,
 - write some more tests in that fashion, while never addressing the fact that production code now looks completely wrong from what it should probably be looking like,
-- write new test, that forces us to completely rewrite production code in a complete algorithm just to make it pass.
+- write a new test, that forces us to completely rewrite production code in a complete algorithm just to make it pass.

 This last step usually takes minutes to hours depending on the complexity of the problem at hand.
-Additionally, first few tests are basically wasted time, since they did not produce any bits of knowledge in the production code that persisted in production code in the end.
-Even worse, there are quite some chances that the algorithm that we have just written is not fully covered by current tests, since we have written it in one go just to make current failing test pass - this is no longer correct TDD and can not guarantee high test coverage, and, therefore, can not guarantee high confidence anymore.
+Additionally, the first few tests are basically wasted time since they did not produce any bits of knowledge in the production code that persisted in production code in the end.
+Even worse, chances are that the algorithm that we have just written is not fully covered by current tests, since we have written it in one go just to make current failing test pass - this is no longer correct TDD and can not guarantee high test coverage, and, therefore, can not guarantee high confidence anymore.

 Let's go through a small example on how one can get stuck in TDD: